ipfs/specs/IPIP/0000-gateway-json-cbor-response-format.md

 ## Motivation

 Currently, the gateway supports requesting data in the [DAG-PB], RAW, and [CAR] formats.
-However, it should be possible to download everything over the gateway in order to unlock the potentials of the [IPLD Data Model][ipld-data-model].
+However, it should be possible to download deserialized  version of  data other than UnixFS in order to unlock the potential of the [IPLD Data Model][ipld-data-model] beyond files and directories.

 For example, DAG-PB has a [logical format][dag-pb-format] which makes it possible to represent a DAG-PB directory as a [DAG-JSON] document.
 This means that, if we